juliev42/juliev42.github.io/_teaching/6036-introml-mit.md

 location: "Cambridge, USA"
 ---

-I was a course assistant for 6.036, Intro to ML, during Spring 2019 and Spring 2020, and a TA during Fall 2020.
+I was a course assistant for 6.036, Intro to ML, during Spring 2019 and Spring 2020, and am a TA during the 2020-2021 academic year.
 My duties consisted of answering student questions, giving checkoffs, reviewing content, and clarifying tricky concepts.